p3r7/washi/README.md

 - `UP`/`DOWN`: previous/next panel

+## known bugs

+- init patch after clear doesn't work (very weird)
+- self-patching a haleseq doesn't work need to implement the trig ins as a "clock-0" instruction, i.e. immediate callback on input change instead of waiting for next clock occurence

 ## acknowledgments

 the heart of it is a reproduction of the hale [8 Stage Complex Sequencing Programmer](https://www.modulargrid.net/s/hale-8-stage-complex-sequencing-programmer), itself based on the classic Serge Sequencer / Programmer.